TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D<Project>_WRITE_NINJA_MAKEFILES=OFF

 (But these Ninja Makefiles get created very quickly even for a very large CMake project so there is usually little reason to not generate them.)
-Trying to set ``-D<Project>_WRITE_NINJA_MAKEFILES=ON`` for versions of CMake older than 3.7.0 will not work since features were added to CMake 3.7.0+ that allow for the generation of these makefiles.

 Limiting parallel compile and link jobs for Ninja builds